Sarthak2403/Database-Organization-Projects/Buffer_Pool_Manager/README.md

 Makefile: This file gets created on running ‘make’ command which is used to produce the binary test_assign1 from test_assign1_1.c.

-Readme.txt: Detailed description of the program is mentioned
+README.md: Detailed description of the program is mentioned

 ## Functions